sigma144/recursedlevels/README.md

 To add the levels to your game, find the "custom" folder in the game install location and copy the two folders (missions & tiles) into it.

-The levels from easiest to hardest are:
+Here are all the levels and their estimated difficulty levels:

+- Return (Crystal): Medium
+- Return (Diamond): Hard
-- Return
+- Return (Ruby): Easy-Medium
+- Escape (Crystal): Medium-Hard

-- Escape
+- Escape (Diamond): Very Hard
+- Retrieval (Crystal): Hard
+- Retrieval (Diamond): Very Hard

-- Retrieval
+- Retrieval (Ruby): Medium

 Good luck and have fun with solving the levels!